React Native

 Install TalkJS

 Note: React Native CLI doesn't auto-link libraries with native modules when those libraries are transitive dependencies.
-So you have to explicitly install the SDK's peer dependencies as shown in the following, to load the native modules correctly.
+To load the native modules correctly, you instead have to explicitly install the SDK's peer dependencies as shown in the following.

 1pod 'Firebase', :modular_headers => true